 Author H Brophy

 Signature of member of Governing body Date

-Policy approved/ reviewed (delete as appropriate) Governing body 16 January 2024
+Policy approved/ reviewed (delete as appropriate) 14 January 2025

 College Mission Statement

 St Thomas More RC College is a group of believers, united heart and soul in a Community which recognises the worth and dignity of all people.
 St Thomas More RC College is Committed to developing fully the talents of all its members, in Communication of the Gospel values of peace, love, truth and justice; in Communion with Our Lord and Saviour, Jesus Christ.